 Kendamil Goat Testing in Infants

-Kendamil and MyOrganicCompany were generous enought to donate Stage 1, Stage 2, and Stage 3 varieties of the Kendamil Goat formula for testing!
+Kendamil was generous enough to donate Stage 1, Stage 2, and Stage 3 varieties of the Kendamil Goat formula for testing!

-We tested the Stage 1 in a newborn (6 weeks) breastfed baby and a 4 month old formula-fed baby (he typically feeds with Bobbie formula).
+We tested Stage 1 in a newborn (6 weeks) breastfed baby and a 4-month-old formula-fed baby (he typically feeds with Bobbie formula).

 Mixing and Taste-Testing